VP8112/SCT_DS_2/README.md

 # Data Cleaning and Exploratory Data Analysis on Titanic Dataset

-## 📌 Overview
+## About the Project

-This project demonstrates the process of **Data Cleaning** and **Exploratory Data Analysis (EDA)** using the Titanic dataset.
-The objective is to preprocess the dataset by handling missing values and then explore the relationships between different variables through statistical summaries and visualizations.
+This project focuses on **Data Cleaning** and **Exploratory Data Analysis (EDA)** using the Titanic dataset.
+Before performing any analysis or building machine learning models, it is important to clean the dataset and understand its structure.
+This project explores the data through statistical summaries and visualizations to identify trends, relationships, and patterns among different passenger attributes.

-Various plots are used to understand passenger demographics, survival patterns, fare distribution, and correlations among numerical features.
-The project provides meaningful insights into the characteristics of Titanic passengers and the factors that influenced survival.
+The analysis provides insights into factors such as passenger age, gender, ticket fare, passenger class, and survival.

 ---

-## 📊 Objective
+## Project Goal

+The main objectives of this project are:

-- Perform data cleaning by handling missing values.
+- Clean the dataset by handling missing values.
-- Explore the structure and characteristics of the dataset.
+- Understand the structure of the dataset.
-- Analyze the distribution of numerical and categorical variables.
+- Explore the distribution of numerical and categorical features.
-- Identify relationships between different features.
+- Identify relationships between different variables.
-- Visualize patterns and trends using informative plots.
+- Visualize important trends using graphs and charts.

 ---

-## 📁 Dataset
+## Dataset

 **Dataset:** Titanic Dataset

-The dataset contains information about passengers aboard the RMS Titanic, including demographic details, ticket information, passenger class, fare, and survival status.
+The dataset contains demographic and travel information about passengers aboard the RMS Titanic.

 ### Features Used